Give thanks to the Lord, for he is good – Psalms 118:1

 Day 5: Greg will do whatever he can to make us happy.
 I admit my patience at this point had run thin.
 I just wanted some normalcy and it didn’t seem to be coming anytime soon.
 I still have a lot of work to do in the “be patient” department.
 We managed to borrow a generator and air conditioner window unit and sleep at home in our own beds.
 I am so thankful for a man who takes care of us.
 He is wonderful.
 God bless him.

 Day 6: Back to work for me.
 I learned it IS possible to get ready for work with a generator-powered flat iron and a Coleman lantern.
-We also ended up with an extra AC unit (it wouldn’t fit in our bedroom window).
-I tried to pass it along to someone who needed it but everyone I asked didn’t have a generator to power it.
-I tried.
+It’s the little things.

 Day 7: At this point, I learned to just roll with it.
 Praying for those white trucks to come along and for God to give them the abilities they needed (in the miserable heat) to restore our power.
 Someone left us a case of bottled water on our doorstep.
 People were still being generous despite everything that was going on.